Feature request #1591

 I move this ticked to the Projection Support, as the required gui changes are minor and the changes in the unit approach are much more important imho.

-#5 Updated by Giovanni Manghi about 10 years ago
+#5 Updated by Giovanni Manghi almost 11 years ago

 Replying to [comment:6 homann]: